Understand your company's position and learn more about the options available

 As companies limited by guarantee do not have share capital, they are unable to issue shares to those individuals or companies which want to invest.
 While this does impose some limits on the ways in which they can source finance, there are still several options open to these types of companies.

 A LBG company is still able to borrow money just as a share company would.
 This could be through traditional channels such as loans and credit cards provided by high street banks, or alternative funding streams such as asset-based borrowing.
-Although shares cannot be issued, LBG companies are able to issue debentures which can aid the task of securing external funding.
+Although shares cannot be issued, limited by guarantee companies are able to issue debentures which can aid the task of securing external funding.
 Charitable organisations may also obtain capital through grants from the government or local authority, by procuring charitable donations from the public, or charging a membership fee.

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.